ShriyashParandkar23/ChaiDocs-Assistant/readme.md

 - 🤖 **AI-Powered Response**
   Sends retrieved context to OpenAI's GPT model to generate accurate, context-rich answers.

-- 🐳 **Dockerized Setup**
+- 🐳 **Qdrant via Docker**
-  Fully containerized — just clone the repo, add your `.env`, and you're ready to go!
+  Qdrant is containerized for easy setup — just run the Docker command, and you're ready to store and search embeddings!

 ---